How Long Does It Take to Learn Python?

 What kind of tech job can I get with Python?

-And because data science is a new player to the hiring scene, it also benefits from the updated hiring practices that have turned the four-year college degree from a must-have to an option, and allowed people with diverse backgrounds to find their way into companies or fields that once had high barriers to entry.
+And because data science is a new player in the hiring scene, it also benefits from the updated hiring practices that have turned the four-year college degree from a must-have to an option and allowed people with diverse backgrounds to find their way into companies or fields that once had high barriers to entry.